Adithya-why/node-py-skmodel/README.md

 # node-py-skmodel

 NPM package to get predictions from scikit-learn models(.pkl files) in node js.
 Requires python in PATH with pandas installed.
+This is intended for testing and development purposes only since it uses __child_process__

 # Installation